wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

     3. Follow the setup steps in the `README` file.
 If a `README` file offers Custom Setup steps, choose those.
     4. Repeat for each instrumentable framework or component in the microservice.

-3. After your recompiled application starts running, you can click **Browse > Applications** in the Wavefront menu bar to start exploring metrics, histograms, and trace data.
+3. After your recompiled application starts running, you can click **Applications > Inventory** in the task bar to start exploring metrics, histograms, and trace data.

 **Note:** When you use the custom setup option for an SDK, no other SDK is set up automatically for you.
 If you want to add multiple SDKs to a microservice, you must set up each one individually.